antpiron/colocRedRibbon/README.md

 # Installation

-This procedure have been tested on debian/ubuntu but should work on any linux distribution.
+This procedure has been tested on debian/ubuntu but should work on any linux distribution.

 ## Directly from Github